Why First Steps Fertility & Women’s Health

 Is this a good path for LGBTQ+ family building?

 Yes.
-Lower tech options such as monitored cycles and IUI often fit well.
-We tailor the plan to your goals and provide clear, respectful guidance.
+Lower-tech options like monitored cycles and IUI often fit well.
+I tailor the plan to your goals and provide clear, respectful guidance.

 Can single parents by choice start here?

-Yes.
+Absolutely.
 Many do.
-We map out screening, timing, and donor selection, and we outline the steps from assessment to insemination.
+I map out screening, timing, and donor selection, and outline the steps from assessment to insemination.

 What medications are used for ovulation induction?

 Common choices include letrozole or clomiphene.
-We select the lowest effective dose, monitor response, and adjust only as needed.
+I choose the lowest effective dose, monitor your response, and adjust only if needed.

 How often are monitoring visits?

-Most cycles include 1 to 3 ultrasounds and targeted labs.
-We keep visits efficient and aligned to your schedule whenever possible.
+Most cycles include one to three ultrasounds and targeted labs.
+I keep visits efficient and aligned with your schedule whenever possible.

 Where are you located and how do I schedule?